-The 'battle' of Aubers Ridge - it appears ridiculous to call it so - fits perfectly the stereo-typical vision of the British in the Great War: men cut down in their thousands for little or no gain, with only the bravery of the men offering any kind of distraction from the scale of the disaster.
+For it appears ridiculous to call it so, the 'battle' of Aubers Ridge fits perfectly the stereotypical vision of the British in the Great War: men cut down in their thousands for little or no gain, with only the bravery of the men offering any kind of distraction from the scale of the disaster.

 Although largely fought by units of the old pre-war regular army, those now bore little resemblance to the battalions that landed in France back in the first months of the war.
 Many wartime volunteers had been sent as reinforcements to regular battalions and, for some, Aubers Ridge was their first experience of war.

 Not all the pre-war regulars had disappeared, however.
 Lance Corporal William Prouse, 2nd Battalion, Royal Berkshire Regiment, was a Boer War veteran from Nuncargate (where an 11 year-old Harold Larwood was living at the time).
 He hadn't gone to France immediately, likely being retained to help train new recruits.
 Others, like Harry Boneham, had found themselves in territorial units, in his case, given his Nottinghamshire credentials, the improbable 1/4th Battalion, Seaforth Highlanders.

 Boneham described moving into the front line ahead of the attack in a letter to the landlord of a local pub: